FROM A TO Z

-Washington has over 3,000 BRIDGES including Historic Bridges and Suspension Bridges.
-About 50 new bridges are built each year.
+Washington has over 3,000 BRIDGES including Suspension Bridges and Pedestrian Bridges.
 The Tacoma Narrows Bridge is one of the largest suspension bridges in the world.
 The Fred Redmon Memorial Bridge is the longest single concrete bridge in North America.
 The Astoria-Megler Bridge is the longest continuous steel span truss bridge in the world.
 The Ed Hendler Bridge is the 2nd longest cable-stayed bridge in the world.
 Some of the bridges in Washington were originally built by the Great Northern Railway.
 The bridge at Deception Pass is the most photographed bridge in the state.
 Washington is called the Floating Bridge Capital of the World.
 Many bridges are on the National Register of Historic Places in Washington.

 Washington has many Scenic BYWAYS and National Scenic Highways.
 As part of the Scenic Byway Program, the Chinook Pass has been designated as the Chinook Scenic Byway and is considered to be one of the most beautiful routes in the country.
 The Cascade Loop is a self-guided driving tour and goes through several regions.
 The state has many types of trails including walking, bicycling, equestrian, hiking, waterway, and boating.
 The American Volkssport Association has events in Washington.
 The trails on Mount Rainer are considered the best in Washington.
 The state celebrates National Trails Day.
 Washington has many Roadside Attractions including Maryhill Stonehenge, and the Grand Coulee Light Shows one of the largest light shows in the country.

 All forms of COMMUNICATIONS are available throughout Washington including newspapers, magazines, radio, television, telephone, and Internet.
 The state has several telephone area codes.
 Internet providers are located throughout the state.
 Technology Alliance provides programs and research studies in Washington.
 Web Cams are located throughout the state including web cam views of Washington State ferries.